djipco/djipevents/README.md

     the specified duration.
   * You can pass any number of arguments to the callback function by using the `arguments` option of `addListener()`.
 You can also prepend even more arguments by passing them to `emit()`.
+  * You can set the value of `this` in the callback by using the `context` option.
+This saves you from using JavaScript's relatively slow `bind()` method.
   * The `Listener` object returned by `addListener()` has a `remove()` method that allows you to easily remove the listener.
   * The callback function can be accessed via the `callback` property of the `Listener` object.
 This